Griefed/ServerPackCreatorExampleAddon/README.md

 # 1. Example Addon for ServerPackCreator

-This is an example server pack addon for [ServerPackCreator](https://github.com/Griefed/ServerPackCreator)
+This is an example addon for [ServerPackCreator](https://github.com/Griefed/ServerPackCreator)

 ServerPackCreator provides several extension endpoints for [pf4j plugins](https://github.com/pf4j/pf4j), from hereon out called **addons**, to add additional functionality.
 This example addon demonstrates an implementation for all available extension endpoints of ServerPackCreator.